omais-shafi/AccuracyRT_Darknet/README.md

 ./darknet detector map cfg/voc.data cfg/yolov3-tiny-416.cfg yolov3-tiny-416.weights

+# Dataset used in our evaluation
+We use our custom traffic dataset for the evaluation.
+It can be found at
 # Contact
 For any issues related to the code, you can contact me at <i>omais.shafi@gmail.com</i>